hjozwiak/tintin-kallisti-pack/README.md

 - autorescue: Show the people you are automatically rescuing. (see below)
 - autorescue add name: Add person to autorescue list. (see below)
 - autorescue remove name: Remove person from autorescue list. (see below)
+- autopfd: Automatically recasts protection from death either when the spell falls, or when spell is removed by death trap.
 - autoprayer {args}: Triggers when prayer falls.
 - autosanc {args}: Triggers when sanctuary falls.
 - autoshape args: Automatically change to the given shape when shape change wears off.